aternosorg/mclogs-bukkit/README.md

 Share a specific log file (Permission: mclogs.share)

 ### Developing
-This mod uses the [mclogs-java](https://github.com/aternosorg/mclogs-java) library.
+This plugin uses the [mclogs-java](https://github.com/aternosorg/mclogs-java) library.
 You need to run the following command to add it to the project:
 `git submodule init && git submodule update`